vikashask/MEAN-Interview-Question/Cloud/azure devops/Phase-2-Source-Control-Work-Management/03-azure-repos.md

 | Check for comment resolution | Required | Ensures all review comments are addressed |
 | Limit merge types | Squash or Rebase | Keeps main history clean |
 | Build validation | Required - link to CI pipeline | Ensures code builds before merge |

+**Expert insight:** also enable **"Reset code reviewer votes when there are new changes"** — without it, a reviewer can approve a PR, then someone pushes an unreviewed change onto the same branch before merge, and it ships without a fresh review.
+This is a real, commonly-missed gap.
+For genuinely sensitive branches, also check **"The most recent push was not approved by the pusher"**, which stops someone from approving their own final change.

 ---